thatnewcloudguy/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Billing and Security Videos

 I saw the videos on Security and Billing.
 I was also able to answer and submit the quiz on the Security video.

+### Setting up Billing Alarm and Budget using CLI

+I was abel to set up billing alarm and budget for my AWS account using the AWS CLI.

 ### Architectural Diagram